-You can use the New Relic Infrastructure agent to monitor your Docker containers.
+The New Relic Infrastructure agent automatically monitors your Docker containers.
 With Docker monitoring you can:

 - Group containers by tags, attributes, and other metadata.